 Two First Nations Chiefs

-1:01-2:11 min: Jim Baird, Chief of Leech lake of the Ojibwe nation, introduces Grand Chief Jerry, recently elected grand Chief of Thirty-two nations.
+1:01-2:11 min: Jim Baird, Chief of Leech lake of the Ojibwe nation, introduces Grand Chief Jerry, recently elected grand Chief of Thirty-two countries.

 2:11-7:42 min: Grand Chief Jerry addresses the audience sharing about his community’s current affairs.